simalpas/Battleships_project/README.md

 - [ ] Build a web front end
 - [ ] Build a server implementation that provides the results of the API calls, possibly containerised
 - [ ] Host server on cloud instance (using Oracle cloud free tier)

+In the future I plan to rebuild this in c++, keeping for the command line.